A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Background

-The Shapley value \cite{shapley_value_1953} is a notion discussed in the study of coalitional games.
-Now let $v:2^n\to\mathbb{R}$ be a set function called \emph{characteristic function} that represents a game's gain obtained from each coalition, and let $N=\{1,\dots,n\}$ denote the set of all players.
-The Shapley value of a game $(v,N)$ is a way to distribute the total gain $v(N)$ to each player in accordance with each contribution.
-The Shapley value of a player $i \in N$, namely $\phi_i$, is the weighted average of the marginal contributions, that is,
+The Shapley value \citep{shapley_value_1953} is a concept solution of coalitional games.
+Let $v:2^d\to\mathbb{R}$ be a set function that represents a game's gain obtained from each coalition (i.e., a subset) of the game's players, and let $D=\{1,\dots,d\}$ denote the set of all players.
+This function $v$ is called a \emph{characteristic function}.
+A game is defined as a pair $(v,D)$.
+The Shapley value of $(v,D)$ is to distribute the total gain $v(D)$ to each player in accordance with each one's contribution.
+The Shapley value of the player $i \in D$, namely $\phi_i$, is the weighted average of the marginal contributions, that is,

-It is preferred as an attribution method because it satisfies several nice properties such as efficiency (the Shapley values sum to the total gain), symmetry (equal contributions result in equal Shapley values), and dummy (Shapley values are zero for non-contributing players).